mamunm/MatGNN/README.md

-# MatGNN: Graph Neural Network for Materials Science Research
+# MatGNN: Graph Neural Network Library for Materials Science Research

 A python library written in pytorch lightning for training GNN for materials science research.